Discrimination

 This is actually a low test to meet as “substantial” means more than minor or trivial and “long term” means lasting more than one year or likely to last more than one year”

-Not all children or young people with special educational needs will be disabled and not all disabled children or young people will have special educational needs.
+Not all children or young people with Additional Learning needs will be disabled and not all disabled children or young people will have special educational needs.
 The vast majority however will fall under both legal definitions.
 The definition is wide and can cover physical or mental health problems, as well as conditions such as dyslexia or autism.

 Who is responsible for protecting my child against discrimination?